philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 }
 -->

-If you've ever built a website, chances are, at some point, you've had to put a social widget somewhere on one of your pages.
-And chances are you didn't want to put too much thought into it, so you just copied some code from the internet and called it a day.
+If you're a web developer, chances are, at some point, you've had to add a social widget to one of your page.
+Actually, probably more than one.
+And chances are you didn't want to put too much thought into it, so you just copied some code from the Internet and called it a day.
 Done and done.

 I mean, the Web is filled with code that has been blindly copied from one source to another.
-Tweet buttons, Like buttons, Disqus comments, Google Analytics, Codepen Embeds, all of these come with nice, neat, one size fits all code snippets.
+Tweet buttons, Like buttons, Disqus comments, Google Analytics, all of these come with nice, neat, one size fits all code snippets.

-In case you haven't figured it out from the title (and my tone), I think this is a bad idea.
+In case you haven't figured it out from the title (and my tone), I think you should stop it.

 If you're a professional web developer, these snippets are not for you.
-They're for your non-technical friends and relatives, but not for you.
+They're for your friends and relatives, your uncle's restaurant business or your sister's baby blog, but they're not for you.

-Prepackaged solutions can never been optimized for all cases, and these snippets are no exception.
-If you care about performance, reusability, and DRY code, then you should make a promise to yourself to avoid this temptation and take the two seconds it requires to figure out what the code is actually doing and see if it can be optimized for your individual situation.
+Prepackaged solutions can never been optimized for all cases, and they frequently come with baggage you don't want or need.

+Sure, there are bigger fish to fry, but if you care about performance, reusability, and clean code, then you should make an effort to avoid this temptation.
+Rise to the challenge, as a professional, and take the two seconds it requires to figure out what the code is doing; maybe you can do it better.

 ## Myths of Social Widgets

-You might be thinking to yourself: "but this code was written by a super genius at [insert big company name here] and its been tested on millions and millions of websites; I don't want to mess with that."
+Now, you might be thinking to yourself: "but this code was written by a super genius at [insert big company name here] and its been tested on millions and millions of websites; I don't want to mess with that."

 The first part of this sentiment is absolutely not true.
 The people who wrote these snippets are just like you and me, and the complexity of the code is so minimal that the intelligence of the author is irrelevant.
+In any case, the source is right there, so you can learn from their genius.

-The second part of this sentiment (the testing part) may be a legitimate concern in general, but I don't think it really applies to social widget initialization code.
+The second part of this sentiment (the testing part) may be a legitimate concern in general, but I don't think it really applies to social widget code.
 These snippets are only a couple of lines at most, and usually, either they work or they don't.
-If you don't see any JavaScript errors in the console, and the widgets actually work in the browsers you're targeting, that's pretty much all the testing you need.
+If you don't see any JavaScript errors in the console, and the widgets actually load in the browsers you're targeting, that's pretty much all the testing you need.

-Note that this doesn't actually require more testing on your part because you should be checking that these widgets work in your target browsers anyway.
-There's always the possibility that something you're doing is conflicting with the recommended snippets, so whether you're checking their code or your own, you're still doing the same amount of work.
+Note that this doesn't actually require additional testing on your part since you should be checking that these widgets work in your target browsers anyway.
+There's always the possibility that something you're doing is conflicting with the recommended snippets, so regardless of what you do, you still have to test that it works.

 ## The Anatomy of a Social Code Snippet

 Almost every social snippet out there does the same two things:

 1. It adds a placeholder element to the HTML.
-2. It loads a script from their site to initialize the widget inside the placeholder element.
+2. It loads a script from their site that adds some stuff to the placeholder.

 That's it.
 Don't believe me?
-Well, let's look at a few of them to prove it.
+Well, let's look at a few examples to prove it.

-*(If you do believe me and want to skip to ahead to my suggestions, go to the section entitled [What You Should Do Instead ](#what-you-should-do-instead).)*
+*(If you do believe me and just want to skip to my recommendations, go to the section entitled [What To Do Instead ](#what-to-do-instead).)*

 ### Twitter